NirajDonga/uphold/README.md

 - Use Stripe test card: `4242 4242 4242 4242`, any future expiry, any CVC, any ZIP.
 - On success, your wallet balance updates.

+---

+Welcome to Uphold!
+This project is a modern, full-stack Next.js application with Stripe payments and secure authentication.
+Follow the steps above to get started, and enjoy building with a clean, human-friendly codebase.
 ## 7. Test Withdraw
 - Enter an amount and click Withdraw.
 This only simulates a payout (no real bank info needed).